 If you are brand new to remote and/or online teaching, read through the resources on this Keep Teaching website on the Preparing and Planning section as a starting point.
-You can also download the faculty checklist that walks you through some initial steps to get started.
+You can also download the faculty checklist (PDF) that walks you through some initial steps to get started.

 Based on this K-State Today announcement, all campus employees are being asked to work remotely via telecommuting or other methods should do so as soon as possible starting Monday, March 16.
 This means that resources to support in-classroom filming will not be available and faculty and instructors should not plan to come to campus for in-classroom filming.